From backpacking and bikepacking to kayak adventures—compression sacks are always handy when space is at a premium.

-COMPRESSION SACKS AREN’T FOR STORAGECompression sacks are great on the trails but make sure not to store your sleeping bags or down jackets in them for too long.
+COMPRESSION SACKS AREN’T FOR LONG-TERM STORAGECompression sacks are great on the trails but make sure not to store your sleeping bags or down jackets in them for too long.
 The compression can damage the delicate clusters of down or synthetic fill.

 DURABLE + NOT WATERPROOF: NYLON COMPRESSION SACK

 Choose it if: you need compression, water-resistance and durability

 Our 70D Nylon Compression Sack offers an excellent strength-to-weight ratio, making it our most durable water-resistant compression sack.
 Four extra-long straps compress bulky items evenly, and a Nylon webbing pull-handle makes it easy to remove from your bag.